michaelbrewer/aws-lambda-events/docs/rest-api-custom-authorizer.md

 # API Gateway Rest Authorizer

-Event driven, synchronous.
+A Lambda authorizer (formerly known as a *custom authorizer*) is an API Gateway feature that uses a Lambda function to control access to your API.
+Event driven and synchronous.

-## Input
+## Request

 ### Token authorizer